|Ellie in the ED 12/31/18|

 I feel like I am living in a bit of a twilight zone to be sure.
 Ellie had been sleeping an hour extra a night and we were saying, "Yay!
 She's finally sleeping in a bit like a teenager does!"
 But no, of course not.
 She's a morning bird.
 So at first we thought this was a neuro symptom, though it wasn't this time.

 This last weekend we were back in the ED because she spiked a fever (which could mean an infection).
 When we got there we also found out she was tachychardic (heart beating in the 143 BPM range) which was really concerning.
-So again, a ton of tests.
+Again, a ton of tests.
 Again her ventricles were the same size.
-And they have this new quick Magnetic Resonance Imaging scanner that is amazing.
+Luckily they have this new quick Magnetic Resonance Imaging scanner that is amazing and they don't need to put her out for it.
+Technology has come a long way in 7 years.

 However, they found her hemoglobin was at 7 when it's supposed to be a lot more.
-So her poor heart was pumping twice as hard to deal with her shrunken red blood cells.
+Her poor heart was pumping twice as hard to deal with her shrunken red blood cells.

 Now I feel like we are in a race against her ability to form scar tissue around the tube ends - meaning we have to correct for her anemia as she's not strong enough to have a surgery if she needed one.
 After 48 hours they let us go home with an iron supplement and follow up appointments to get her blood tested in two weeks.